sergeyshpadyrev/typed-remote-procedure-call/README.md

 ## Usage

-The fundamental entity in this library is Operation:
+The fundamental entity in this library is Operation

 ```ts
 type Operation = <Input, Output>(input: Input) => Promise<Output>;
 ```

-First you need to create your operations API:
+First you need to declare your operations API

 ```ts
 type Methods = {